Our Computer Delivery project has helped Mark overcome social isolation, stay connected, and to access support services during COVID-19.

 Overcoming social isolation and accessing essential support services

-Simon has been part of our Reconnect service, which supports vulnerable adults across Edinburgh to improve health and wellbeing, since January.
+Mark has been part of our Reconnect service, which supports vulnerable adults across Edinburgh to improve health and wellbeing, since January.
 He was referred to Reconnect through his social worker, after a series of unfortunate incidents and life-long mobility issues has left him experiencing acute social isolation.
-All these issues have been exacerbated during the coronavirus lockdown through which we have been supporting Simon on our Wellbeing Calls project.
+All these issues have been exacerbated during the coronavirus lockdown through which we have been supporting Mark on our Wellbeing Calls project.

-Through twice-weekly support phone calls, Simon’s Wellbeing Caller became aware that he was struggling to stay digitally connected because his second-hand laptop was becoming increasingly unreliable and prone to crashing.
+Through twice-weekly support phone calls, Mark’s Wellbeing Caller became aware that he was struggling to stay digitally connected because his second-hand laptop was becoming increasingly unreliable and prone to crashing.
 All accessible local computer repair shops were closed.

-Simon was reliant on being digitally connected to keep abreast of current events, information and access to local support services, including shopping and meal delivery services.
+Mark was reliant on being digitally connected to keep abreast of current events, information and access to local support services, including shopping and meal delivery services.
 He also needed access to online entertainment services and social media to provide welcome distractions, and to keep connected with friends in his faith community.

-On becoming aware of Simon’s situation, his Wellbeing Caller referred him to Computer Delivery.
+On becoming aware of Mark’s situation, his Wellbeing Caller referred him to Computer Delivery.
 He received a call from one of our Digital Champions to discuss which device would be best suitable for him and within a fortnight he was in receipt of a refurbished laptop complete with the latest Windows software.

 Digital exclusion